 Katie Trautz (www.katietrautz.com) is a native Vermont fiddler who has toured nationally and internationally sharing traditional music and original folk songs.
-She has released numerous albums in the past three years, two of which have won ‘best traditional album of the year in the state of Vermont, and another which recently was voted top 10 by Seven Days Magazine.
+She has released numerous albums in the past three years, two of which have won ‘best traditional album of the year' in the state of Vermont.
 Katie plays fiddle, guitar and banjo crossing genres with her numerous ensembles.
 She has studied with some of the greatest fiddle players in the US including Dirk Powell, Pete Sutherland, James Bryan, Jimmy Tripplett, Charlie Walden and Bruce Molsky.
 Katie has played alongside and shared the stage with many well-known bands including: The Revelers, Bruce Molsky, Aoife O'Donovan Band, Brittany Haas & Lauren Rioux, Dirk Powell and Riley Baugus, Deadly Gentlemen, Sheesham and Lotus, David Wax Museum, Matt and Shannon Heaton, Rusty Belle, Michael Chorney and Hollar General, Brown Bird, Devil Makes Three, Anna Lindblad and Ryan Drickey and many others.
-Katie is also the co-founder of the non-profit folk music school ‘The Summit School of Traditional Music and Culture’ based in Montpelier, VT.
+Katie is also the co-founder and director of the non-profit folk music school ‘The Summit School of Traditional Music and Culture’ based in Montpelier, VT.

 “Katie Trautz is representative of many young people playing traditional music today.
 On (her album) Remembering, she has used the traditional style to establish her own distinctive and lovely repertoire." — TD, Sing Out Magazine